Email Marketing: Essential Best Practices for Effective Campaigns

 Your open rate sinks when you keep addresses for people who have not opted out but never open your emails.
-Regularly, find those who have not engaged for a specified period of time and purge them from your list.
+Regularly, find those who have not engaged for a specified period and purge them from your list.

 Pay attention to your above-the-fold content:

 People like to receive personalized messages.
 They may know the software did it, but it still feels personal, and they like that.
-So use your email tools to configure the greeting of your email, so it automatically includes the name of each recipient in the greeting.
+So use your email tools to configure the greeting of your email so it automatically includes the name of each recipient in the greeting.

 Use welcome emails:

 This lays the groundwork for a strong relationship while checking on deliverability, which in turn helps keep your list clean.
 If the welcome email generates a hard bounce, you know to remove the address from your list.